Wed January 25, 2012

 (SOUNDBITE OF LAUGHTER)

 MARTIN: I hear you.
 Do you think - and it is worth mentioning - those children are very young.
-In fact, one is - only - the youngest is only two.
-Shelby, do you think - and Viviana, you might want to weigh in on this, as well - do you think that celebrities are leading or following on this?
+In fact, one is - only - the youngest is only 2.
+Shelby, do you think - and Viviana, you might want to weigh in on this as well - do you think that celebrities are leading or following on this?